DontBurnTrees/DocSec/README.md

 🇺🇸 | While the documentation is primarily written in English, some of the shared resources are available in French to support a broader audience.

-🇫🇷 | Bien que la documentation soit principalement rédigée en anglais, certaines ressources partagées sont disponibles en français, afin de soutenir un public plus large.
+🇫🇷 | Bien que la documentation soit principalement rédigée en anglais, certaines ressources sont disponibles en français, afin de soutenir un public plus large.

 ##  How to contribute
 No need to fork or open a pull request!